MagnaniMarta/Fire-Communities-Magnani-et-al/README.md

 TimeSeries/

-Codes in this folder produce only one time series for set parameter values.
+Codes in this folder produce only one time series for set parameter values (e.g. Fig. 2 in Magnani et al., 2023).
 Contains:

   mainfire.f90 : master code simulating the time series of vegetation cover and fires.
                Subroutines reported at the end of the file.